 - CVS Health Immediate Mouth Sore Relief Maximum Strength – (view on CVS)

 - Anbesol Gel Maximum Strength – (view on Amazon)

-To better understand an ulcer and what you can do to help yourself, why not read on and learn more about how or why and ulcer forms and what steps you can take to treat it.
+To better understand a canker sore and what you can do to help yourself, why not read on and learn more about how or why and canker sore forms and what steps you can take to treat it.

-An ulcer, also known as a canker sore is a painful sore that can be found anywhere within the mouth.
+a canker sore, also known as an ulcer, is a painful sore that can be found anywhere within the mouth.
 It is a break in the continuous outer layer of your skin (or mucous membrane in the mouth).

 When present, a canker sore can make eating, drinking and even talking uncomfortable.

-Over half of the American population get canker sores according to The American Academy of Oral Medicine with the minor aphthous ulcer being the most common.
+Over half of the American population get canker sores according to The American Academy of Oral Medicine with the minor aphthous canker sore being the most common.

 According to Kathryn Gilliam they occur most commonly in women, starting between 10 and 20 years old.

 The good news, although it is perhaps somewhat surprising is that most clear up fairly quickly (1-2 weeks), with no need for medical treatment.